 You don’t have to get on a plane or travel miles to have an adventure!
-No matter where you live there is always something to explore, for me the 40 minute drive to whitby was long overdue.
-As an english literature graduate obsessed with the gothic, visiting whitby abbey was high on my bucket list.
-For those of you who don’t know whitby abbey is a momentous place in the gothic cannon that inspired bram stoker to write a novel that redefined and popularised the entre genre, I’m talking about Dracula.
-Whitby itself is at the heart of the narrative, with Dracula first washing up on it’s stormy shore.
+No matter where you live there is always something to explore, for me the 40-minute drive to Whitby was long overdue.
+As an English literature graduate obsessed with the gothic, visiting Whitby abbey was high on my bucket list.
+For those of you who don’t know Whitby abbey is a momentous place in the gothic canon that inspired Bram Stoker to write a novel that redefined and popularised the entire genre, I’m talking about Dracula.
+Whitby itself is at the heart of the narrative, with Dracula first washing up on its stormy shore.

 ‘The valley is beautifully green, and it is so steep that when you are on the high land on either side you look right across it, unless you are near enough to see down.
 The houses of the old town–the side away from us, are all red-roofed, and seem piled up one over the other anyhow, like the pictures we see of Nuremberg.
 Right over the town is the ruin of Whitby Abbey, which was sacked by the Danes, and which is the scene of part of “Marmion,” where the girl was built up in the wall.
 It is a most noble ruin, of immense size, and full of beautiful and romantic bits.
 There is a legend that a white lady is seen in one of the windows.
 Between it and the town there is another church, the parish one, round which is a big graveyard, all full of tombstones.
 This is to my mind the nicest spot in Whitby, for it lies right over the town, and has a full view of the harbour and all up the bay to where the headland called Kettleness stretches out into the sea.It descends so steeply over the harbour that part of the bank has fallen away, and some of the graves have been destroyed.’ -Dracula